 27 Then the king gave his ruling: “Give the living baby to the first woman.
 Do not kill him; she is his mother.”

 This passage gives us examples of two different women.
-The first is a selfless mother who is willing to give her child to the other woman just to keep the child alive.
-The second is a selfish woman prefers to have the child cut in half than letting the first woman have him.
+The first is a selfless mother willing to give her child to another woman to keep the child alive.
+The second is a selfish woman who prefers to have the child cut in half than let the first woman have him.
 With this, we can see that the king favored the selfless woman over the other.
 And this selflessness made the first woman a mother of the spared child.

 Likewise, capable women are considered mothers when they consider their families first over anything.
 This kind of selflessness is not an act of negligence towards oneself.
 But a product of love towards their own family.